zwave-js/zwave-js-ui/docs/development/intro.md

 In first terminal run `yarn run dev` to start webpack-dev for front-end developing and hot reloading at <http://localhost:8092>
 (**THE PORT FOR DEVELOPING IS 8092**)

-In the second terminal run `yarn run dev:server` to start the backend server with inspect and auto restart features (if you don't have nodemon installed: `yarn install -g nodemon`)
+In the second terminal run `yarn run dev:server` to start the backend server with inspect and auto restart features

 To package the application run `yarn run pkg` command and follow the steps